Why do people blush?

 Advertisement

-Crozier tells the BBC that embarrassment displays emotional intelligence.
+As Crozier tells the BBC, embarrassment displays emotional intelligence.
 "A prerequisite for embarrassment is to be able to feel how others feel -- you have to be empathetic, intelligent to the social situation" [source: BBC].

 This empathy and social intelligence appears to develop in humans at an early age, around the time we enter school and we begin to engage in social situations with others .
 By studying the development of this social intelligence, psychologists have found that blushing from embarrassment develops alongside our consciousness of others.
-This lends further support to the notion that blushing has a purely social basis.
+This suggests that blushing has a purely social basis.

 If the philosopher Thomas Hobbes was correct in his description of early societies as being "nasty, brutish and short" [source: Hobbes], then blushing may have developed as a means for displaying genuine regret over an insult to someone else.
-Since we humans are animals, too, a glance at our neighbors on the Tree of Life shows us that insults can lead to violence.
+Since we humans are animals, too, we're aware that an insult can lead to violence.
 As a result, animals have developed ways of displaying apologetic signs to show others they're sorry for what they've done.

 Think about your dog rolling over after being caught digging in the yard.
 Exposing his or her belly to you shows you the dog is not challenging your anger at the situation -- it's a demonstration of contrition.
 For most people, it's pretty difficult to continue to feel anger toward the dog once he or she has rolled over.
 So blushing could be a way humans show their own contrition for bad social form.

-Regardless of what proves to be the ultimate explanation for why we blush, people seem to have developed an aptitude for forgiveness alongside their physical response to embarrassment -- if we hadn't, there'd be no reason for blushing.
-So the next time you suffer an awkward situation of your own making and feel your cheeks grow warm, just remember -- this, too, shall pass.
+Regardless of what proves to be the ultimate explanation for why we blush, people seem to have developed an aptitude for forgiveness alongside their physical response to embarrassment.
+(If we hadn't, there'd be no reason for blushing!)
+So the next time you suffer an awkward situation of your own making and feel your blood rushing, just remember -- this, too, shall pass.

 For more information on blushing and other related topics, head to the next page.